Michele Navarra: Rizzotto murder

-Under the tutelage of Navarra, the young and upcoming Mafioso Luciano Leggio got his start, first in cattle rustling and clandestine butchering, and subsequently as estate guard (campiere), before becoming a lease holder (gabelloto) of the estate at the age of 20, the youngest ever.
+Under the tutelage of Navarra, the young and upcoming Mafioso Luciano Leggio got his start, first in cattle rustling and clandestine butchering, and subsequently as estate guard (campiere), before becoming a leaseholder (gabelloto) of the estate at the age of 20, the youngest ever.
 When Leggio murdered the Socialist trade union leader Placido Rizzotto in March 1948, Navarra made sure to dispose of the only witness, Giuseppe Letizia, an 11-year-old shepherd.
 His father took the shocked boy to the hospital run by Navarra.
 The boy talked about the murder but died after an injection.
 Navarra was blamed by the press for killing the boy and thus eliminating a witness.

 Navarra was arrested for his involvement in the murder, but not convicted.
 He was sent into compulsory internal exile in Gioiosa Ionica, province of Reggio Calabria, for five years.
 However, thanks to his contacts with friendly politicians, he returned to Corleone in 1949.
 In Calabria he established close relationships with the charismatic 'Ndrangheta boss Antonio Macrì.

 Conflict with Leggio

-Meanwhile his former underling Leggio developed his own rackets, independently from Navarra – transport, smuggling stolen cattle and selling the meat on Palermo’s wholesale market.
-From 1953–1958 Corleone recorded 153 Mafia related murders.
+Meanwhile, his former underling Leggio developed his own rackets, independently from Navarra – transport, smuggling stolen cattle and selling the meat on Palermo’s wholesale market.
+From 1953–1958 Corleone recorded 153 Mafia-related murders.

 Conflicts of interest between Navarra and Leggio also arose over a plan to dam the Belice river at the Piano della Scala near Corleone.
 Those who controlled the water supply throughout the neighbourhood of Corleone resented the plan.
 Springs in Sicily are private property and their exploitation, yielding large profits, is traditionally associated with Mafia power.
 Navarra represented the vested interests of those opposed to the dam, while Leggio favoured the construction of the dam.
 He expected to gain a monopoly of haulage work in connection with its construction.

 Navarra tried to have Leggio killed in June 1958.
-Leggio was invited by Navarra to meet him at an estate but instead he found fifteen armed men there.
+Leggio was invited by Navarra to meet him at an estate but instead, he found fifteen armed men there.
 The hitmen hired for the task did a poor job and Leggio escaped with just minor injuries.
 The event left Leggio and his followers with the knowledge that they were as good as dead if they did not strike back soon.